 - If you want more info about the Google Street View technology, how to turn it on and off, visit this Google page.

-- how to disable street view
+- how to remove yellow path in google earth street view

 One Comment to “Turn On/Off Google Street View on Google Map and Google Earth”